Are PAYE Arrears Pulling your Company Down?

 Understand available options regarding arrears of PAYE

 HMRC must collect taxes and chase intently those in arrears.
 However, deal with HMRC professionally by opting to choose an IP to support you.
 HBG has assisted many companies and distressed directors.
 The key is to act quickly and openly to clear HMRC debt.

 When in arrears with PAYE, the same applies to VAT.
 So when you can’t pay VAT what happens next?.

 Please contact John at HBG Advisory to explore the options with company debt which will help you and your company get back on their feet.

 To view the management team: The Team At HBG Advisory

 PLEASE NOTE: Tax does not go away.
-Once addressed, you can focus on building your business back and improve your health!
+Once addressed, you can focus on building your business back and improving your health!

 Contact HBG Advisory.
 Support is available navigating through the minefield of PAYE and arrears.

-HBG Advisory team, have over many years given highly valued commercial professional advice and support to many directors and companies throughout the United Kingdom.
-Remember, help and support are at close hand dealing with HMRC agencies.
+The Licensed Insolvency Practitioners at HBG Advisory have over many years given highly valued commercial professional advice and support to many directors and companies throughout the United Kingdom.
+Remember, help and support are at a close hand dealing with HMRC agencies.

 Please call 0800 612 5448 or arrange a virtual meeting safe and private online.
 Collectively, we can resolve your issues and move on.